Machine Learning with Python and Scikit

 The screen shot below shows the formatted result.
 The new line 11 shows the numerical representation of our test data.
 We can see that the word ‘programming’ was decisive for the correct classification.
 The word ‘like’ was pushing more towards the ‘snake’ cluster.
 We received the correct (our interpretation) classification still, because the test vector was closer to what we say is the correct cluster.

 Python and its modules are great tools to develop complex data processing programs.
-Looking ‘under the hood’ does not require looking into the module source, but one can use modules to convert intermediate data in an easy to understand representation, like spreadsheets as shown here.
+Looking ‘under the hood’ does not require looking into the module source; one can use modules to convert intermediate data in an easy to understand representation, e.g. into spreadsheets as shown here.